ch1ru/elemental-bitcoin/docs/ecc.md

 ## Sorry - but there's more!

 All the maths we have covered so far is all useful and correct(ish), however it's not a full cryptosystem yet.
 The curve is actually bounded by a prime field.
 All the operations we have covered do indeed take place, but within a finite field.
-The Secp256k1 curve equation is actually: y^2 = x^3 + 7 mod P, where P is a very large prime (2^256 - 2^32 - 977 to be exact).
+The equation that bitcoin uses called Secp256k1 curve equation is actually: y^2 = x^3 + 7 mod P, where P is a very large prime (2^256 - 2^32 - 977 to be exact).

 This gives the curve some interesting properties.
 Visually, it no longer looks like a curve but a series of scattered points.